PolyArch/cs259/01-syllabus.md

  Remember, this class will be fun and interesting if you make it so!

 * *Mini-Projects:* There will be two mini projects which can also be performed in groups:
-  - Parallelizing a machine learning kernel using CUDA on our V100 GPU.
+  - Parallelizing a machine learning kernel using CUDA on our Titan-V GPU. (or your own)
   - Build a ML-accelerator simulator, which is correct and produces accurate performance estimates.

 * *Leading Class Discussion:* Each student group (1-3 students?) will lead 1 lecture/discussion